zullicm/phase-3-web-server-fundamentals-with-rack/README.md

 ```

 > WEBrick is a Ruby library that provides a simple HTTP server.
 Rack needs a web
-> server to to handle connections, and WEBrick is the default since it's
+> server to handle connections, and WEBrick is the default since it's included
-> included with Ruby.
-Later, we'll be replacing this with another more powerful
+> with Ruby.
+Later, we'll be replacing this with another more powerful Ruby
-> Ruby server, Thin.
+> server, Thin.

 Try visiting `http://localhost:9292` in your browser.
 This will send a GET
 request to your Rack server, and you should see the HTML response of